Shahin Jamal, Co-director

 Carrie Ye, Clinical Science Lead

-Assistant Clinical Professor, Division of Rheumatology, Department of Medicine, University of Alberta
+Assistant Professor, Division of Rheumatology, Department of Medicine, University of Alberta

-Dr. Carrie Ye is a rheumatologist at the Kaye Edmonton Clinic at the University of Alberta Hospital in Edmonton, where she runs the Rheumatology in Immuno-oncology Clinic. and is the medical director of the Multidisciplinary Bone Health Clinic.
-She pursues research in rheumatologic manifestation of immunotherapy in cancer patients and identifying and filling gaps in care of patients with osteoporosis.
+Dr. Carrie Ye is a rheumatologist at the Kaye Edmonton Clinic at the University of Alberta Hospital in Edmonton, where she runs the Rheumatology in Immuno-oncology Clinic, and is the medical director of the Multidisciplinary Bone Health Clinic.
+She conducts clinical and epidemiological research on bone and joint health in patients with cancer.

-Associate Professor, Division of Rheumatology, Department of Medicine, McGill University
+Associate Professor and Clinician Scientist, Division of Rheumatology, Department of Medicine, University of Calgary

 Assistant Professor, Department of Medicine, Faculty of Medicine, Dalhousie University